 She helped to mentor Kelly Carioto to two of the best seasons at CUA in recent memory.
 Carioto captured the 2011 Landmark Conference and ECAC indoor shot put championships, the 2012 outdoor conference shot put and discus titles, and was named a 2012 Academic All-American.

 On the men's side Stengle worked with 2012 All-Conference performer Pete Schramm, who placed second in the discus at the outdoor championships.

 Stengle also leads the Cardinals' recruiting efforts, helping to secure some of the largest and talented freshmen classes in the program's history.

 Arguably the greatest women’s thrower in school annals, Stengle accumulated a plethora of honors during her time at CUA.
-She is the school record holder in the javelin, hammer, and discus, and was a three-time conference champion in the javelin, a two-time champion in the hammer and weight throw and she also won the league title in the shot put once.
+She set the then-school record in the hammer and disc and still holds the top mark in the javelin.
+Stengle was a three-time conference champion in the javelin, a two-time champion in the hammer and weight throw and she also won the league title in the shot put once.

 A two time captain of the Cardinals track and field team (2006, 2007), Stengle was named the Mason-Dixon Conference Athlete of the Meet in 2005, the Capital Athletic Conference Track and Field Athlete of the Year in 2006 and the Mason-Dixon Field Athlete of the Year in 2007.